stevewm/homelab/docs/README.md

 # Home Lab Repo

 This repo contains the configuration and documentation for my home infrastructure.
+I try to adhere to GitOps principles and automate as much as possible.

+## Stack

+This repo uses:

+- Kubernetes (Talos)
+- FluxCD
+- Renovate
+- GitHub Actions
+- mkdocs-material
+- DirEnv
+- SOPS

 ## Inspiration